Tuesday 20th August 2019: RJM’s ground-breaking Uskmouth project has been featured in the August edition of Modern Power Systems magazine.

 To read the full article, please read the PDF here.

-RJM congratulates Ince for over 100 day of continuous generation RJM would like to congratulate Ince Biomass Power for achieving its longest generation run to date of 100 days – and counting.
+RJM would like to congratulate Ince Bio Power for achieving its longest generation run to date of 100 days – and counting.
 Well done to all involved at Ince – a great achievement and an impressive turnaround in the last 18 months.
 RJM is committed to continuing to work with the site to help to deliver further improvements to load and availability.